 - Have smoke detectors and carbon monoxide detectors.

 - Have an economically stable living situation.

 - Fill out a volunteer application.
 If you are looking at the form and Host Home is not listed, fill out the mentor portion of the application and indicate that you are applying for Host Homes.

 - Complete a background check and pass a sex offender registry check.

 - Pass a reference check.
 You will provide 4 references in your volunteer application that the program director will contact individually.

 - Have a home study completed.
 This involves a member of the AFFEC staff asking you a series of questions and touring your home.

 - Complete the orientation period which includes 16 hours of training at our office and online.
-You also will need CPR and Medication certification.
+You also will need CPR certification.